majay9948/majay9948/README.md

 - 👀 I’m interested in Coding and ready to support for Python language and Devops Related issues
 - 🌱 I’m currently learning Devops with AWS
 - 💞️ I’m looking to collaborate on opensource and Personal projects
-- 📫 How to reach me you can connect with me via MAIL: majay9948@gmail.com
+- 📫 How to reach me you can connect with me via E-mail: majay9948@gmail.com
 -    Ready to support production ENV issues

 <!---